ivanursul/ivanursul/articles/java/maps.md

 ```
 ### <a href="#treeMap" name="hashMap"><i class="fa fa-link anchor" aria-hidden="true"></i></a> TreeMap

+*TreeMap* extends AbstractMap<K,V> Class and implements NavigableMap<K,V>, Cloneable and Serializable Interfaces.
+The thing that is associated with *TreeMap* is that it is sorted according to the natural ordering of its keys, or by a Comparator provided at the creation time.
+In opposite of HashMap, this class maintains an order on its elements.
+For an integer, it sorts elements to ascending order and for Strings, it is an alphabetical order.
+There is also the possibility of self-defining the order.

+This type is recommended to use if you need SortedMap operations or key-ordered Collection-view iteration. *TreeMap* is not synchronized, which means that if you use multiple threads, it must be synchronized externally.

+### <a href="#linkedHashMap" name="linkedHashMap"><i class="fa fa-link anchor" aria-hidden="true"></i></a> LinkedHashMap

+*LinkedHashMap* extends HashMap<K,V> Class and implements Map<K,V> Interface and is recommended if you want a performance near good as HashMap and insertion order iteration.
+Since it has a possibility to use removeEldestEntry method, there is an easy way to make a custom cache (an example of this will be left to the reader).

+*LinkedHashMap* maintains a doubly linked list which defines the iteration ordering, which is the order in which keys were inserted into the map, but it is also based on hash table and therefore it differs from HashMap.

 If you liked this article, you might be interested in <a href="https://programiranjepro.github.io/ivanursul/articles/java/lists">Lists</a>, <a href="https://programiranjepro.github.io/ivanursul/articles/java/sets">Sets</a>, <a href="https://programiranjepro.github.io/ivanursul/articles/java/maps">Maps</a>, <a href="https://programiranjepro.github.io/ivanursul/articles/java/queues">Queues</a> and <a href="https://programiranjepro.github.io/ivanursul/articles/java/deques">Deques</a>.
 Feel free to browse.